nilhiu/rei/README.md

 # rei

-nothing but a lexer for now.
+nothing but a lexer and a parser for now.